Solving Gating Problems in Injection Moulding

 • Used on gears

-Tab gates are the most common gate option, as shown on the left in yellow.
-It can be moved to different locations on the part with limited restrictions.
-The moulded part, shown on the right, depicts a slight, rectangular blemish at the gate location.
+Tab gates are the most common gate type, shown on the left in yellow.
+They can be placed in different locations on the part with few restrictions.
+The moulded part on the right shows a slight rectangular blemish at the gate location.

 Hot Tip Gates Reduce Vestiges

-Not so with a hot tip gate.
-These use a heated nozzle to keep the plastic at its optimal temperature as it flows into the mould—the only vestige is a small round bump, typically 1.5 to 2 mm. across and 0.25 to 0.5 mm high, which can be trimmed flush to within about 0.1 mm.
-They’re often used with conical or dome-shaped parts to achieve a more desirable radial resin flow rather than the linear flow of a tab gate.
-For example, if you’re making parts that resemble clear plastic light bulb covers, screw-on lids for food containers, or the palm button used for rolling the dice on a popular board game, chances are good that a hot tip gate is in order.
+Hot tip gates use a heated nozzle to keep the plastic at the optimal temperature as it flows into the mould.
+The resulting vestige is a small round bump, typically 1.5 to 2 mm in diameter and 0.25 to 0.5 mm high, which can be trimmed flush to about 0.1 mm.
+This gate style suits conical or domed parts because it promotes radial resin flow rather than the linear flow of a tab gate.
+Typical applications include clear dome covers, screw-on lids, and rounded push buttons.

-Other things to consider: Hot tips are positioned near the centre of a part rather than at the edge, reducing the distance resin must travel to fill the mould (a good thing) and helping to centre press-clamping forces resulting in less equipment wear, mould damage, and flash (more good things).
-They’re always located on the A-side of the mould, and because this type of gate takes up no space at the edge of the mould cavity, it can be used on parts approaching Protolabs’ maximum part footprint size.
+Hot tips are positioned near the centre of a part rather than at the edge, reducing the distance the resin must travel to fill the mould and helping to centre press clamping forces.
+This lowers equipment wear, mould damage and flash.
+They are always located on the A side of the mould, and because they do not occupy edge cavity space they can be used on parts that approach Protolabs’ maximum part footprint.

-And since the resin enters the mould at a higher temperature than with unheated gates, it can travel farther—a factor that’s especially significant with thin-walled part features.
+Because the resin enters the mould at a higher temperature than with unheated gates, it can flow further, which is important for filling thin-walled features.

 Pin Gates are Geometry- and Material-Dependent

-How do they work?
-As the name implies, pin gates inject resin into the mould via a cone-shaped hole that intersects that is used by the ejector pin.
-Once the plastic has hardened, the ejector pin does its job, kicking the part out of the mould while simultaneously shearing away the small bit of material left in the gate.
-The remaining vestige can then be removed manually to within 0.1 mm or more above the part surface, depending on the surrounding geometry and ease of fitting in clippers to snip off the post.
-One other issue to consider: Having a large post of material made could lead to a sink mark on the A side opposite of the post.
+Pin gates inject resin through a cone-shaped hole that intersects the ejector pin location.
+After the plastic solidifies, the ejector pin pushes the part out of the mould and shears away the small amount of material left in the gate.
+The remaining post is typically removed by hand, leaving about 0.1 mm or more above the part surface depending on surrounding geometry and access for clippers.
+A large post can cause a sink mark on the A side opposite the post.